 –Dental Implants – Dental implants are the largest initial investment, but most cost effective long term solution for replacement of missing teeth available today.
 The main disadvantage to dental implants is the time it takes to be completed.
 Following placement of the dental implant a 4-6 month healing time is generally needed before the tooth can be restored.
 Dental implants are the ideal solution for many tooth replacements in dentistry today.

 –All on Four Dentures – When many or all teeth are lost, or if you are rapidly progressing to full mouth breakdown, This dental implant/denture option is an excellent choice.
 The best thing about this procedure is that you have your entire procedure done and walk out with teeth the same day.
 There are usually 4 dental implants placed and a titanium bar supported denture placed.
 It is screwed down, but can be removed if needed.
 The biggest negatives here are price, and post operative possibility of bruising and discomfort while healing.

 Tooth Replacement Conclusion

 Tooth loss can happen at any time to anyone.
-Losing a tooth due to a trauma, disease, habits, etc. can be a big problem for a variety of reasons.
-If not replaced, they can cause issues for you including bone loss, periodontal disease, and more tooth loss.
+Losing a tooth due to a trauma, dental disease, habits, etc. can be a big problem for a variety of reasons.
+If teeth are not replaced, they can cause issues for you including bone loss, periodontal disease, and more tooth loss.
 Replacing lost teeth as soon as possible will save you discomfort and greater expense in the future.
 Knowing your options, and being informed can help you and your dentist come up with the best treatment options for you.
 Remember, sooner is better than later, but know that whenever you are ready to move forward with tooth replacements there will always be options!